reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `feed_query`
     - Accepts a time format definition and a time value.
 Optional arguments are available sample and result limit
-    - Returns a list of hashes for samples collected from various sources and scanned for the frist time in TitaniumCloud system
+    - Returns a list of hashes for samples collected from various sources and scanned for the frist time in Spectra Intelligence system
 - `start_query`
     - Accepts a time format definition and a time value
     - Sets the starting timestamp for the pull_query